top of page

 BBQ Bean Burritos with Grilled Pineapple Salsa & Spanish Rice

-Everyone orders their burritos differently, so throw anything in here you would get at Chipotle, like lettuce or avocado (in this cause, the guac is still extra.
-You have to buy things to make it and that costs money).
+Everyone orders their burritos differently, so throw in whatever you’d get at Chipotle — lettuce, avocado, whatever.
+In this case, the guac is still extra.
+You have to buy things to make it and that costs money.

 Ingredients